shreyanshk/boottorrent/GSoC-2018/testing.rst

 5. The screenshot is cropped to the area of VM window

-6. The cropped screenshot is compared against know screenshot and result is returned
+6. The cropped screenshot is compared against known screenshot and result is returned